Best Chainsaws for Women 2024 – Reviews & Buyer’s Guide

 |Cutting off tree limbs

 The Tanaka TCS33EDTP/14 Chain Saw is the best model for women due to its light weight, automatic oiling and tensioning, and a seven-year warranty.
 The BLACK+DECKER LCS1240 12-Inch Cordless Chainsaw is battery-powered and has automatic oiling and easy tensioning, but its oil leak issues keep it out of the top spot.
 In third is the WORX WG305.1 Electric Chain Saw, which is the lightest chainsaw on our list.
 It also comes with an auto-tensioning chain and a fantastic price that makes it the best value for the money.

 The EGO Power+ 14-Inch 56-Volt Lithium-Ion Cordless Chain Saw has a brushless motor, a chain kickback brake, and a lightweight, but its high price and quality control issues conspire to drop it to fourth.
 The last place goes to the Greenworks 16-Inch Corded Chainsaw (20232), which is electric and easy to start, but features a chain that slips frequently, and also consumes lots of oil.

 Buying a chainsaw can be a tall order.
 We hope our reviews have made it seem simpler and have been helpful in finding the best chainsaw for your needs.

-- A breakdown of the top 5 lightweight chainsaws of 2020
+- A breakdown of the top 5 lightweight chainsaws

 - The step-by-step beginner guide to cutting a tree with a chainsaw